About Crespo Mental Health

 Director & Bilingual Psychotherapist

-Raquel’s professional experience includes working as Clinical Coordinator for JBFCS, Preventive Services Case Planner, and Adult Literacy Therapist at Albert Einstein College of Medicine.
-She is a member of the New York Mental Health Counselors Association.
-Before commencing her counseling career, Raquel was involved in educating adults and children with developmental disabilities.
+Raquel’s professional experience includes diverse roles such as Clinical Coordinator for JBFCS, Preventive Services Case Planner, and Adult Literacy Therapist at Albert Einstein College of Medicine.
+Before focusing on counseling, Raquel was involved in educating adults and children with developmental disabilities.
+She is a member of the New York Mental Health Counselors Association, advocating for accessible and inclusive mental health services.

 Stacy Cesar, LMHC